BiQ-Bluesoft/xperience-community-elastic-search/docs/Elasticsearch-XbK-integration EN.md

 ## 2. Elasticsearch Configuration

+> **Note:** This article assumes that Elasticsearch is already running on your device.
+Setting up Elasticsearch for local development is straightforward—see the [official quickstart guide](https://www.elastic.co/docs/deploy-manage/deploy/self-managed/local-development-installation-quickstart) for easy installation instructions.

 Next, add the following configuration to your application’s `appsettings.json`, including the endpoint of the running Elasticsearch instance and authentication credentials.
 Authentication can be done using either a username and password or an API key, which can be generated in the Kibana interface.

 ```json